 - Write a Constitution for your club (see info. below on how to write a constitution) and gather 10 committed members for this club.

 - Present your completed Club constitution and your membership list to the ASCC VP, the Director of Student Activities, and the Dean of Students.
 They will review your constitution and possibly ask questions about, or suggest changes to your constitution.
 This step must be completed before presenting the constitution and membership list to the Senate.

 - Attend a Senate meeting to present your club constitution and be prepared to answer questions about your club such as the purpose, benefits, goals, how funding will be spent, how it serves others, and how it reflects the Mission Statement of Carroll College.

 - At the end of the presentation you will be thanked for your presentation and will be asked to leave as the Senate will vote to approve or dismiss your club.

-- If the Senate approves your club it will be presented to the VP of Student Life for final approval.
-At this stage the VP can ask you for further information about the club.
+- If the Senate approves your club it will be presented to the Dean of Students for final approval.
+At this stage the Dean of Students can ask you for further information about the club.

-- Lastly the VP approves or dismisses the club.
+- Lastly the Dean of Students approves or dismisses the club.